 The recipients in the DAILY EXCELLENCE category are:

-The recipient in the TEXT FEATURE category is:
+The recipients in the TEXT FEATURE category are:

 The recipients in the JHR / CAJ AWARD FOR HUMAN RIGHTS REPORTING are:

 How Alberta kept Fort McKay First Nation in the dark about a toxic cloud from the oilsands

 The recipient of the JHR / CAJ EMERGING INDIGENOUS JOURNALIST AWARD is: